NoBrainerORM/nobrainer.io/docs/management.md

 worry when using gems such as Unicorn or Resque.
 However, if you have some threads running some queries while you are forking in another thread, you may have issues since the connection is disconnected pre-fork.
-Please post an issue on Github if that's a problem for you.
+Please post an issue on GitHub if that's a problem for you.

 NoBrainer uses a single RethinkDB connection, which is thread safe and used efficiently in a multi threaded environment.